General Electric GE90: Operational history

-As one of the three available engines for the new Boeing 777 long-range airliner, the GE90 was an all-new $2 billion design in contrast to the offerings from Pratt & Whitney and Rolls-Royce which were modifications of existing engines.
+As one of the three available engines for the all-new Boeing 777 large twinjet airliner, the GE90 was an all-new $2 billion design in contrast to the offerings from Pratt & Whitney and Rolls-Royce which were modifications of existing engines.

 The first General Electric-powered Boeing 777 was delivered to British Airways on November 12, 1995.
 The aircraft, with two GE90-77Bs, entered service five days later.
 Initial service was affected by gearbox bearing wear concerns, which caused the airline to temporarily withdraw its 777 fleet from transatlantic service in 1997.
 British Airways' aircraft returned to full service later that year.

 Problems with GE90 development and testing caused delays in Federal Aviation Administration certification.
-In addition the GE90's increased thrust was not yet required by airlines and it was also the heaviest engine of the three available choices, making it the least popular option while the Rolls-Royce engine was the most popular.
-British Airways soon replaced the GE90 with Rolls-Royce engines on their 777s.
+British Airways soon replaced the GE90 with the Rolls-Royce Trent 800 on their 777s.
+In addition the GE90's increased thrust was not yet required by airlines and it was also the heaviest engine of the three available choices, making it the least popular option on these first generation 777s (777-200 and 777-200ER, also known as the 777 Classic) while the Rolls-Royce engine was the most popular.

-For Boeing's second-generation 777 long-range versions (later named 777-200LR, 777-300ER, and 777F), greater thrust was needed to meet the aircraft requirements.
-General Electric and Pratt & Whitney insisted on a winner-take-all contract due to the $500 million investment in engine modifications needed to meet the requirements.
-GE received sole engine supplier status for the higher-thrust engine variants for the 777-200LR, -300ER, and 777F.
+For Boeing's second-generation 777 long-range versions (777-200LR, 777-300ER, and 777F), greater thrust was needed to meet the aircraft requirements.
+General Electric and Pratt & Whitney insisted on a winner-take-all contract due to the $500 million investment in engine modifications needed to meet the requirements, with GE receiving sole engine supplier status.
 The improved version entered service with Air France in May 2004.